Aspiration in Babies and Children

 - Health problem that can cause trouble swallowing

 The healthcare provider will ask about your child’s medical history and symptoms.
 This may be done by a speech-language pathologist (SLP).
-The SLP may ask about what foods or drink cause problems and when your child’s symptoms happen.
+The SLP may ask about what foods or drinks cause problems and when your child’s symptoms happen.
 They may want to watch your child during a feeding.

 - Chest X-ray or CT scan